glennbech/devopsEksamen/BESVARELSE.md

 S3_ARTIFACT - Denne trenges kun å endres om sensor vill burke en annen bucket for SAM sin configurasjon

 for terraform_apprunner_deploy_aws.yml:
-IMAGE - if  he wants to change what docker image to use
+IMAGE_CONTAINER - change if he wants to use his own aws ECR for storing docker images
-AWS_REGION: eu-west-1
+AWS_REGION: eu-west-1 - change if he wants to use diffrent region
-PREFIX: Student-Nr-2012
+PREFIX: Student-Nr-2012 - change to a unique global name if he wants his own apprunner
-PORT: 8080
+PORT: 8080 - change if he need a diffrent port
-EMAIL: ${{ secrets.EMAIL }}
-THRESHOLD: 2
-METRIC_NAME: unauthorized_scan_attempts.count
+ALARM_LOGIN_THRESHOLD: 2 - change if he wants to increase how many failed etempts is needed for image scanning
+METRIC_NAME: unauthorized_scan_attempts.count - change if you want to use module to messure diffrent metric

 ## OPPAGAVE 1 A